Skip to main content

 Note: When the frequency is changed from "Fixed Schedule" to "Frequency", the task will trigger the new frequency based on time of last completion.

 Unscheduled: This frequency is used for any tasks that are as needed or do not have a specific schedule.
 It is found in the list under Frequency.
+Unscheduled tasks are not automatically displayed on the Dashboard.
+Instead, they must be completed directly from the Instrument page.
+This ensures that these tasks are handled only when necessary and do not clutter the Dashboard with non-recurring tasks.
+Once completed, the system updates the task status accordingly.

 Note: If the Unscheduled task has previously been completed and you change to a "Frequency" or a "Fixed Schedule" the task will trigger due based on the time of last completion.
 However, if the task has NOT previously been completed it will not automatically trigger.
 You will have to complete the task the first time after the frequency has been changed for it to trigger on the Dashboard.